pei-jikui/nginx-alg/README.md

    c.
 Multiple upstream servers support.

    d.
-Does need to make any changes in the ftp server side.
+Doet need to make any changes in the ftp server side.

 4. TO DO features

    a.
-Boost Nginx connection performance.
+Boost Nginx connection's performance.

    b.
 Other protocol ALGS.